omomotyuk/NSS.CSharp-01.30-Health_Care_Assist_Provider/README.md

 ## App Summary

 ## MVP Definition:
-* User-specific CRUD for tree type of users: Patient, Doctor and Sponsor
+* User-specific CRUD for tree type of users: Patient, Doctor, and Sponsor
-* User-specific lists of the Patients, Doctors and Sponsors
+* User-specific lists of the Patients, Doctors, and Sponsors
 * Ability for a Patient to create Diagnosis request
 * Ability to schedule an Appointment when appropriate date-time and aids funds are available
 * Ability for a Patient to rate an Appointment and comment it
-* Ability for a Doctor to provide information on Date, Time and Price af Appointments
+* Ability for a Doctor to provide information on Date, Time and Price of Appointments
-* Ability for a Doctor to schedule an Appointment for particular Patient with no charge for it
+* Ability for a Doctor to schedule an Appointment for a particular Patient with no charge for it
-* Ability for a Sponsor to indicate sum of money she can give for aid
+* Ability for a Sponsor to indicate the sum of money she can give for aid
 * Ability for a Sponsor to indicate a Patient whom she provides assist.